pmatorras/financial-ml/README.md

 ```
 **Caching behaviour:** By default, data files are only downloaded if they don't already exist.
 Use `--newtable` and `--newinfo` to force refresh.

-> **Design note:** Market data collection and fundamentals collection are separate commands to enable independent execution.
+> **Note:** Market data collection and fundamentals collection are separate commands to enable independent execution.
 You can update constituents and prices without re-fetching fundamentals, or vice versa.

 ### Data sources
 Two types of data are currently considered: market and fundamental data: